-"We value and enjoy our built and natural environment and protect it and enhance it for future generations."
-This Scottish Government National Outcome challenges us in all sorts of ways.
+The Scottish Government National Outcome for Environment challenges us to live within our environmental limits - "We value and enjoy our built and natural environment and protect it and enhance it for future generations."

-The national outcome requires more that "ticking boxes"; it requires a recognition of why biodiversity is important to Scotland and a sense of pride in what we do.
-For more information on the benefits associated with biodiversity check out our pages on why biodiversity is important.
+The national outcome requires more than just "ticking boxes"; it requires a recognition of why biodiversity is important to Scotland and a sense of pride in what we have.
+For more information on the benefits associated with biodiversity have a look at Why biodiversity is important.

 Targeted towards policy makers, the Department for Environment, Food and Rural Affairs has published its report "What nature can do for you.
 A practical introduction to making the most of natural services, assets and resources in policy and decision making ".
-The report includes a self-assessment to help identify what you are doing already, how you might help biodiversity and how to get started.
+The report helps you to identify what you are doing for biodiversity already, how you might improve on that and how to start.